wasilek1pl/MySmartChat/README.md

 5. **Knowledge Base Ingestion:** Place your source `.txt` files into the `my_knowledge/` directory, then build the initial ChromaDB vector index by executing `python ingest.py`.
 6. **Application Launch:** Start the Streamlit frontend interface and relational database engine by running `streamlit run ui.py`.

-## Backlog & To-Do List

-## Active Development
-- **Modular Architecture Refactoring:** Decoupling the monolithic Streamlit script into distinct system modules (`config.py`, `database.py`, `engine.py`, and `app.py`) for better separation of concerns.
-- **Targeted Topic Branching:** Implementing semantic LLM filtering to extract specific themes from massive conversation logs and fork them into clean, isolated chat sessions.
-- **Multi-Format Document Ingestion:** Expanding `ingest.py` to parse and tokenize structured formats (`.csv` and `.pdf`) into the ChromaDB vector database.

-## Future Backlog
-- **System Observability & Logging:** Implement Python's native `logging` module to track latency per inference, token counts per session, and gracefully capture JSON decoding exceptions into a local `app.log` file.
-- **Asynchronous Multithreading:** Implement UI streaming using asynchronous generators to stream local LLM tokens to the Streamlit frontend, reducing perceived latency.
-- **Dynamic Context Window Management:** Implement programmatic token counting algorithms to safely truncate historical context before reaching the model's memory threshold.
-- **LLM Evaluation Pipeline:** Build an evaluation protocol using the "RAG Triad" (Context Relevance, Groundedness, Answer Relevance) to programmatically measure the accuracy of local model outputs.
+## Next on the Roadmap (Future Backlog)

+* **Multi-Format Documents:** Update `ingest.py` so it can read PDFs and CSV files, not just text files.
+* **Asynchronous Multithreading:** Stream the AI's text to the screen word-by-word so it feels faster.
+* **Dynamic Context Limits:** Add a system to count words/tokens so the AI doesn't get overwhelmed and crash if a chat gets too long.
+* **LLM Evaluation Pipeline:** Build a testing system to automatically score how accurate the AI's answers are.
-- **Research Mode Validation:** Conduct comprehensive testing of the RAG pipeline (`Research Mode`) against the ChromaDB vector store to verify accurate document retrieval.
+* **Research Mode Validation:** Run detailed tests on the ChromaDB search to make sure it pulls the correct document paragraphs.